dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 * before pokemon go came ingress

 ???
-* niantic is doing some cool stuff - i emailed them asking about access to platform maybe
+* niantic is doing some cool stuff - a lot of it is not yet available - world platform
 * before pokemon go they had a game called ingress
 * sent people on missions to take pictures of landmarks
 * used that for pokemon go